AEGN Environmental Philanthropy Conference 2026 Full Program

 4.05 - 5.20pm

-Break out 1: Funding Nature Better - A Case Study in Collective Action
+Break out 1: Funding Nature Better - A Case Study in Collective Action (Wattle Room)

 The scale of Australia’s biodiversity crisis requires a concerted giving approach.
 Nature needs more funding, delivered at speed, to organisations capable of achieving results.
 Hear how five AEGN members are collaborating for impact, and how the Nature Funding Framework influences their collective and individual giving.